These Vegan Dark Chocolate Marshmallow Cookies are decadent, simple to make and filled with gooey marshmallows. These cookies will please any crowd!

 Next, create a well in each mound.

-Then, drop some marshmallows in side.
+Then, drop some 4-5 marshmallows inside each well.

 So, I recommend storing them in an airtight container at room temperature for up to 4 days.